microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 Therefore, we need to extend Handlebars with custom helpers that can address these gaps and provide a consistent and convenient way for prompt and planner engineers to write templates.

-First, we will do this by baking in a defined set of custom system helpers for common operations and utilities that are not provided by the built-in Handlebars helpers or kernel functions, which:
+First, we will do this by **_baking in a defined set of custom system helpers_** for common operations and utilities that are not provided any the built-in Handlebars helpers, which:

 - Allows us full control over what functionality can be executed by the Handlebars template engine.
-- Enhances the functionality and usability of the template engine, by providing helpers for common operations and utilities that are not provided by the built-in Handlebars helpers or kernel functions but is commonly hallucinated by the model.
+- Enhances the functionality and usability of the template engine, by providing helpers for common operations and utilities that are not provided by any built-in Handlebars helpers but are commonly hallucinated by the model.
-- Improves the expressiveness and readability of the rendered template, as the helpers can be used to perform simple or complex logic or transformations on the template data or arguments.
+- Improves the expressiveness and readability of the rendered template, as the helpers can be used to perform simple or complex logic or transformations on the template data / arguments.
-- Provides flexibility and convenience for the users, as they can choose the syntax and extend or omit certain helpers to best suits their needs and preferences.
+- Provides flexibility and convenience for the users, as they can:

+  - Choose the syntax, and
+  - Extend, add, or omit certain helpers

+  to best suits their needs and preferences.

 - Allows for customization of specific operations or utilities that may have different behavior or requirements, such as handling output types, formats, or errors.

 These helpers would handle the evaluation of the arguments, the execution of the operation or utility, and the writing of the result to the template.
-Examples of such operations are `{{concat string1 string2 ...}}`, `{{equal value1 value2}}`, `{{json object}}`, `{{set name=value}}`, `{{get name}}`, `{{or condition1 condition2}}`.
+Examples of such operations are `{{concat string1 string2 ...}}`, `{{equal value1 value2}}`, `{{json object}}`, `{{set name=value}}`, `{{get name}}`, `{{or condition1 condition2}}`, etc.

-Secondly, we have to expose the functions that are registered in the Kernel to the Handlebars template engine.
+Secondly, we have to **_expose the functions that are registered in the Kernel as helpers_** to the Handlebars template engine.
 Options for this are detailed below.

 ## Decision Drivers